v4lakers/kanyeWestMusicGeneration/README.md

 ### Running the Code
 Directions to run the code can be found in the file Kanye_Music_Generation.ipynb.
-Make sure your directory looks like this.
+Make sure your directory looks like this (all the files/folders shown can be found in the midi directory).
 Results can vary greatly due to the nature of the model parameters.

 ![Test Image 1](assets/images/direc.png)